MKLab-ITI/cutler-es-imc/README.md

 ```

 **Note** the transformed JSON contains no personal data (at least no first and last names)

+You can find the latest dataset in https://mklab.iti.gr/cutler/doku.php?id=wp8#data_sets

 ## STEP 2: Create the appropriate mappings if necessary